Jin Au Kong

-Jin Au Kong (Traditional Chinese: 孔金甌; Simplified Chinese: 孔金瓯), (27 December 1942 – 13 March 2008) was an American expert in applied electromagnetics.
+Jin Au Kong (Traditional Chinese: 孔金甌; Simplified Chinese: 孔金瓯; 27 December 1942 – 13 March 2008) was a Taiwanese-American electrical engineer.
+He was an expert in applied electromagnetics.
 He was a 74th-generation lineal descendant of the famous Chinese philosopher Confucius (551 BC – 479 BC).

 Biography

 Kong was born in Gaochun, Jiangsu Province.
-He received his BS from the National Taiwan University in 1962, his MS from the National Chiao Tung University in 1965, and his PhD from Syracuse University in 1968.
+He received his Bachelor of Science from the National Taiwan University in 1962, his M.S. from the National Chiao Tung University in 1965, and his Ph.D. from Syracuse University in 1968.
 His PhD thesis supervisor was David K. Cheng.
 Kong did his postdoctoral research at Syracuse University as well from 1968 to 1969.
 From 1969 to 1971, he was the Vinton Hayes Postdoctoral Fellow of Engineering.